Preface

 file permissions.

-command can actually be used to create files.
+The echo command can actually be used to create files.
 Try, for instance, the

 following: